JChiaHH/Semantic-Segmentation-Driven-Robot-Inclusivity/dataset_prep_readme.md

 - draft CloudCompare `.bin` project files
 - a saved CloudCompare XML color scale for the label scheme you used

-## Stage 2.
-Choose the target dataset format
+## Choose the target dataset format

 There are two dataset-preparation paths in this repository.